-I checked the Activity Monitor page ((using an old version of the WPMUDev Blog Activity plugin)) for UCalgaryBlogs this morning, and noticed that there had been several thousand attempts by people (or "people") to login using the usernames "admin" (the default WordPress admin account, which isn't what's used on UCalgaryBlogs) and "siteadmin" (which is the username for our server - scripts must have sniffed it from blog posts on the main site…)
+I checked the Activity Monitor page1 for UCalgaryBlogs this morning, and noticed that there had been several thousand attempts by people (or “people”) to login using the usernames “admin” (the default WordPress admin account, which isn’t what’s used on UCalgaryBlogs) and “siteadmin” (which is the username for our server - scripts must have sniffed it from blog posts on the main site…)

 Curious.
 I’d installed the fantastic Limit Login Attempts plugin to prevent people from brute-forcing logins, but that plugin only kicks in if the same IP address hits the login form repeatedly.
 This botnet attack was different - each request had a different IP address, and a different user-agent string.
 So Limit Login Attempts wasn’t blocking them, and my htaccess user-agent filter wasn’t catching them because they were either valid user-agents, or close enough to get through.